Inbalsch/HR-Mini-Python-Project/README.md

 # HR-Mini-Python-Project
 This mini python project is part of my Data Analyst Course.
-The Data is an HR employee attrition database
+The Data is an HR employee attrition dataset to analyze factors that contribute to emplotee turnover.